 4.3 Spatial distribution

-The classification map illustrates the diversity of benthic communities and substrates in the study area (Figure 7 A and B).
-Rhodophyceae (red) emerges as the dominant algal cover, forming extensive, continuous patches aligned with the mid-intertidal zones.
+Rhodophyceae (red) emerges as the dominant algal cover, forming extensive, continuous patches aligned with the mid-intertidal zones (Figure 7).
 In contrast, Bacillariophyceae (orange) and Chlorophyceae (green) exhibit more localized distributions, typically restricted to smaller, fragmented patches where specific microtopographic or hydrodynamic conditions favor their presence.
 Phaeophyceae (brown) is confined to limited patches, often found near transitional zones between sediment and water or in the upper intertidal area, where it is attached to rocky substrates.
 The water class (blue) delineates the main tidal channel, which meanders through the center of the area and influences the distribution of adjacent habitats.
-Across the for study sites the presence/absence of G. vermiculophylla were classified with a global accuracy of 91.1 %, a sensitivity of 96.5 % and a specificity of 71.5 %.
+Across the four study sites the presence/absence of G. vermiculophylla was classified with a global accuracy of 91.1 %, a sensitivity of 96.5 % and a specificity of 71.5 %.

-The bathymetric map reveals a continuous gradient in elevation relative to mean sea level (Figure 7 C).
-A comparison of bathymetry and vegetation distribution highlights a clear elevation-driven pattern in algal presence.
+A comparison of bathymetry and vegetation distribution highlights a clear elevation-driven pattern in algal presence (Figure 7C).
 Higher intertidal zones, located above the deeper channel areas, are associated with more extensive algal communities.
 In contrast, lower intertidal zones closer to the channel consistently exhibit reduced macroalgal cover.